czue/pegasus-docs/deployment/heroku.md

 git push heroku master
 ```

+You can also configure Heroku to automatically build from a branch of your git repository.

 ### Additional settings configuration

 If you need additional production settings, you can put them in the `settings_heroku.py` file,